 If you fancy communicating your financial woes (or the fact that you´re not carrying any money) in a more informal way, just replace ‘money’ with your favorite slang term.

-‘Plata’ is widely used in Argentina and Colombia (check out our article on ‘plata’ if you´d like to know more), ‘lana’ should be your go-to when in Mexico, and ‘pasta’ if roaming the streets of Spain.
+‘Plata’ is widely used in Argentina and Colombia, ‘lana’ should be your go-to when in Mexico, and ‘pasta’ if roaming the streets of Spain.

 4 Ando sin dinero – I don’t have any money (on me)